The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Then I talk about the all-important subject of timers, how to slow down your program to a consistent framerate.
 This has been something of a problem in the prior chapters (aside from using the VBlank), but now you will have the means to correct it.”

-The GBA timers have nothing to do with keeping a consistent frame rate.
-Synchronizing should use the VBlank, the problem in the prior chapters was that not one of the projects did this correctly.
+The GBA timers are generally not used to keep a consistent frame rate.
+Synchronizing should use the VBlank, the problem in the prior chapters was that none of the projects did this correctly.

 8.1 Using Interrupts (pp 296)